Chipstead Lodge No. 5463 - Chipstead Lodge No. 5463

 Ninety-two brethren attended the consecration banquet at the Connaught Rooms.
 Shortly afterwards, the lodge received word that H.R.H.
 The Prince of Wales had graciously consented to become an Honorary Member - the lodge was off to an auspicious start.

 Regular meetings began at the Tudor Rooms of the Red Lion Hotel in Coulsdon, and by October 1935 membership had already risen to twenty-one.
-What began as a lodge of golfers soon grew beyond the club - other men living in Chipstead were drawn to join, and the lodge became part of the fabric of the village.

 1937